GadMo123/PatchPatch/README.md

 ### Tutorials

-A full gameplay tutorial will be available upon the official release.
+A full gameplay tutorial will be available upon release.